SEVENTH FLOOR GARFIELD BARWICK CHAMBERS

 BACKGROUND & EXPERIENCE

-Sebastian commenced his legal career working as a Tipstaff to a Supreme Court justice.
+Sebastian commenced his legal career working as a Tipstaff to a Supreme Court Justice.
 After a decade working as a solicitor, including running his own law firm in the Sydney CBD, Sebastian was admitted as a barrister in 2017.

-Sebastian has a broad practice and regularly accepts briefs in the areas of Employment Law, Family Law, Inquests and Commissions of Inquiry, Administrative, Public and Human Rights including Migration Law.
+Sebastian has a broad practice and regularly accepts briefs in the areas of Employment Law, Family Law, Inquests and Commissions of Inquiry, Administrative, Public and Human Rights Law, including Migration Law.

-Outside of legal practice, Sebastian has been a Practitioner in Residence at the Australian Research Council’s Centre for Excellence in Policing and Security (CEPS) and has been a sessional lecturer in both the law school and criminology faculty of Western Sydney University, as well as the Australian Catholic University’s Thomas More Law School.
-He has been a member of the Criminal Law Committee of the Law Society of NSW (2010-2016), the Human Rights Committee of the Law Society of NSW (2009, 2016) and the Human Rights Committee of the NSW Bar Association (2018-2019).
+Outside of legal practice, Sebastian has been a Practitioner in Residence at the Australian Research Council’s Centre for Excellence in Policing and Security.
+He has also been a sessional lecturer in both the law school and criminology faculty of Western Sydney University (WSU), as well as the Australian Catholic University’s Thomas More Law School.

 SELECT CASES:

-Recent Criminal AppealsKramer v R; R v Kramer [2023] NSWCCA 152 (led by Stratton SC) – successfully held Community Corrections Order for charge of sexual intercourse without consent.
+Kramer v R; R v Kramer [2023] NSWCCA 152 (led by John Stratton SC) – successfully held Community Corrections Order for charge of sexual intercourse without consent.

 Application by Maksimilian Bebic, Mile Nekic and Vjekoslav Brajkovic pursuant to s 78 of the Crimes (Appeal and Review) Act 2001 (NSW) [2022] NSWSC 1153 (unled) (‘the Croatian Six case’) where Wright J ordered an inquiry into the convictions of the Croatian Six after 41 years.

-Employment LawWoods v Industrial Relations Secretary on behalf of the Office of the Director of Public Prosecutions [2021] NSWIRComm 1054.
+Woods v Industrial Relations Secretary on behalf of the Office of the Director of Public Prosecutions [2021] NSWIRComm 1054.

 State of South Australia v Collins [2018] SASCFC 110 (led by Brian Hayes QC) – matter referred to Full Court of South Australia due to a matter of public importance – Crown appeal successfully resisted.